All members are required to report to the Pro Shop on arrival before play for all bookings.

 Three of the specimen local rules in Appendix 1 of the Rules of Golf have been adopted under the conditions described in the right hand column on the score card.

-Specimen Local Rule #1 : Water Hazard – Provisional Ball.
+Specimen Local Rule #1 : Penalty Area (prev Water Hazard) – Provisional Ball.

 Specimen Local Rule #3 – Protection of Young Trees.